MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 :::image type="content" source="media\web-automation\launch-new-microsoft-edge-action.png" alt-text="Screenshot of the Launch new Microsoft Edge action.":::

 When a browser instance is available, you can deploy other browser automation actions to interact with webpages.
-The web form-filling actions focus on providing input to webpages, while the web data extraction actions draw data from web pages.
+The web form-filling actions focus on providing input to webpages, while the web data extraction actions draw data from webpages.

 You can find a list with all the available browser automation actions in the [Browser automation actions reference](actions-reference/webautomation.md).

 :::image type="content" source=".\media\web-automation\web-action-inputs.png" alt-text="Screenshot of the inputs of the Populate text field on web page action.":::

-Apart from a browser instance, most browser automation actions require a UI element to interact.
+Apart from a browser instance, most browser automation actions require a UI element to interact with.
 Existing UI elements are visible in the UI element pane, while new ones can be added directly through the action's properties or the pane.
 To find more information about UI elements, go to [Automate using UI elements](ui-elements.md).

 > [!NOTE]
 > Browser automation actions accept exclusively UI elements captured from webpages.
-Therefore, existing UI elements captured from desktop applications aren't available in the browser automation actions.
+Therefore, UI elements captured from desktop applications aren't available in the browser automation actions.

 :::image type="content" source="media\web-automation\adding-new-elements-through-a-web-action.png" alt-text="Screenshot of the available UI elements in the Populate text field on web page action.":::